 Why Is It So Difficult Shaping Calves?

-Third objective reason is the Achilles tendon.
+The third objective reason is the Achilles tendon.
 The Achilles tendon is one of the most elastic and strongest tendons in the body.

-This does not mean that those with bad genetics can not have good calves, with correct high intensity training, everything is possible.
+This does not mean that those with bad genetics can not have good calves; with correct high-intensity training, everything is possible.

 Workout For Calves

-When the toes are facing to the side, then the inner side of the calves is activated.
+When the toes are facing to the side, the inner side of the calves is activated.
 Once we combine these facts, we get an effective workout for calves.

 Don’t expect to see the results as soon as you start working out.
 It takes a lot of dedication and persistence to succeed, but it will be very rewarding if you persevere.